pirsch-analytics/blog/our-recap-2021.md

 twitter = "m5blum"
 ---

-2021 is almost over, so it's time for a quick recap of how Pirsch developed and what we planned for the next year.
+2021 is almost over, so it's time to look back on how Pirsch developed and what we planned for the next year.

 ## How Did We Do?

 Pirsch generated a gross volume of 2028€ from 48 customers.
 December was our best month so far, with a gross volume of 651€.
 We additionally generated revenue of about 4800€ implementing features for a larger client that we mostly had on our roadmap already (so they basically got sponsored).

-Our server costs increased from about [45€/month](https://pirsch.io/blog/techstack/) to 290€/month, mostly due to our *much* larger database server.
+Our server costs increased from about [45€/month](https://pirsch.io/blog/techstack/) to 290€/month, especially due to our *much* larger database server.
 We still host everything on Hetzner in Germany and will continue doing so.

 As for traffic, you can always check out our [public dashboard](https://pirsch.pirsch.io/).
 Roughly, we had ~29k visitors, 55k page views, and a conversion rate of about 1.2% to 1.4%.
-We haven't measured the conversion rate from the beginning, so this number is not entirely accurate, but the trend is upward.
+We didn't measure the conversion rate from the beginning, so this number is not entirely accurate but the trend is upward.

 ## Development and Two Rewrites

-A lot has changed since we moved out of beta in March and have worked on Pirsch for about six months and released [33 updates](https://docs.pirsch.io/changelog/#100).
+A lot has changed since we moved out of Beta in March and have worked on Pirsch for about six months and released [33 updates](https://docs.pirsch.io/changelog/#100).

 Our initial idea was to aggregate statistics for each day and store the aggregated data only.
-It turned out that we couldn't implement more advanced features like that.
-This was the first time we rewrote most of our [open-source core library](https://github.com/pirsch-analytics/pirsch) and released it as version 2.0.
+It turned out that we couldn't implement more advanced features doing so - this was the first time we rewrote most of our [open-source core library](https://github.com/pirsch-analytics/pirsch) and released it as version 2.0.
 The main change was the switch from Postgres to ClickHouse.
-Data is no longer aggregated, but processed in real-time, reducing complexity and allowing us to filter on any field.
+Data is no longer aggregated but processed in real-time, reducing complexity and allowing us to filter on any field.

 The second rewrite was necessary when we got contacted by a large client (150 million page views/month) and our queries didn't perform well.
 This was quite a stressful moment, as we temporarily broke most of Pirsch's functionality in an attempt to improve performance.
 We managed to get everything fixed within a week (12-14 hour workdays, yay) without anyone (?) noticing.
 We were unable to acquire the customer though, due to some compliance issues after the initial testing phase.
 In the end, we learned a lot from this and could make significant improvements to Pirsch, so it wasn't all wasted.